-A. Each cook will be assigned a contestant number and given one 32 oz.
-ICS competition cup per category prior to the start of the cooking period.

-Each cook will receive as many cups as categories they are competing in.
+- A. Each cook will be assigned a contestant number and given one 32 oz.
+ICS competition cup per category prior to the start of the cooking period. - Each cook will receive as many cups as categories they are competing in.
 For example- if competing in four categories a contestant will receive four cups.
-Each cup will have their contestant number marked on the bottom.

-- B. It is the contestant's responsibility to verify that the number on the bottom of their cup(s) is the same as their assigned contestant number. - C. Each cook is responsible for delivering their cup(s) to the judging area at the end of each cooking period.
+Each cup will have their contestant number marked on the bottom. - B. It is the contestant's responsibility to verify that the number on the bottom of their cup(s) is the same as their assigned contestant number.
+No contestant may pick up or sign for another cook's cup(s). - C. Each cook is responsible for delivering their cup(s) to the judging area at the end of each cooking period.
 Each cup must be filled to the bottom of the rim.
 Sharing or splitting chili for judging with another contestant will result in suspension of ICS membership for a minimum of one year.
 Turning in a bowl not cooked by you will also result in suspension of ICS membership for a minimum of one year. - D. Cook-off judges will choose their top three, per category, using the judging criteria set forth by ICS.
-Place levels and prizes are determined by each cook-off organizer, but ICS requires a minimum of 1st, 2nd and 3rd place prizes.
+Place levels and prizes are determined by each cook-off organizer, but ICS requires a minimum of 1^{st} , 2^{nd} and 3^{rd} place prizes. - E. Failure to abide by any of the above, in the unilateral and unfettered opinion of the Chief Judge, will result in immediate disqualification from the cook-off.